fabiangunzinger/sample_project/README.md

 # sample_project

-Partial version of PhD project to showcase codes snippets.
+Partial version of one of my PhD project to showcase codes snippets.